AviaOne/AviaOne/README.md

 Everything is monitored 24/7, the slightest details are directly reported and immediately solved.
 Proud to be among the validators with the best practices and without any missing block but also active in all circumstances.

-We are audited 24/7 by external and independent services like for instance this one <a href="https://stride.smartstake.io/val/stridevaloper12qp53y5g9649mkddgu0r7cnse4nysnuy57cz0q">this one</a>
+We are audited 24/7 by external and independent services.
   </div>
 </div>
 <hr>